Getting started with Red Hat OpenShift on IBM Cloud

 Create a cluster

-Follow a tutorial, or set up your own custom cluster environment.
+Follow a tutorial or set up your own custom cluster environment.
 Review the following table for your deployment options.

-Type | Level | Time | Deployment method | Description |
+| Type | Level | Time | Description |

-Tutorial | Beginner | 30 minutes | Automated via IBM Cloud Schematics | Creating a 2 node VPC cluster by using Schematics. |
+| Tutorial | Beginner | 30 minutes | Create a small, 2 node cluster to begin testing Red Hat OpenShift on IBM Cloud.
+For more information, see Creating a 2 node VPC cluster by using Schematics. |

-Tutorial | Beginner | 45 minutes | CLI | Creating a classic cluster from the CLI. |
+| Tutorial | Beginner | 45 minutes | Follow the steps in this tutorial to create your first cluster by using the IBM Cloud CLI.
+This tutorial uses Classic infrastructure.
+For more information, see Creating a classic cluster from the CLI. |

-Custom deployment | Intermediate | 1-3 hours | UI, CLI, or Terraform | Create a custom cluster on Classic infrastructure. |
+| Custom deployment | Intermediate | 1-3 hours | Create a custom cluster on Classic infrastructure. |

-Custom deployment | Intermediate | 1-3 hours | UI, CLI, or Terraform | Create a custom cluster on VPC infrastructure. |
+| Custom deployment | Intermediate | 1-3 hours | Create a custom cluster on VPC infrastructure. |

 Deploy a sample app